Disney Means Nothing Anymore

 Sure, there’s the counter argument.
 If Disney made China or Russia evil, it would also put us on a path to war.
 I don’t buy that because the greater risk is under-estimating conflict, both geopolitical and domestic.
 In most action adventures today there is no real threat to the hero.
 Maybe I’m just too old but I can’t remember that last time I was on the edge of my seat.

-And the final irony, when Disney does try to fight a battle against social evil (misogynism) it fires its hero (Gina Carano) because she had a mind of her own on other matters.
+And the final irony, when Disney does try to fight a battle against social evil (misogynism) it fires its hero (Gina Carano) because she had a mind of her own.

 War Will Play Out As It Always Does